Heera65/-Software-Project-5-Assignment-1/README.md

-# This is my assingmen
+# This is my assingment
+I Learned:
+Repository initialization
+Adding files to git.
+Commit message.